anvetsu/reo/docs/tut.md

 ; 45
 ```

-Lists of dictionaries form tables.
+Vectors of dictionaries form tables.
 Here is a database of employee records:

 ```rust
 ? db:[['name:"J Kale"  'dept:101 'salary:1500]